Reviewed by Molly Condon Wells.

 Many individuals who suffer sexual abuse file both a criminal and a civil lawsuit.
 Depending on the circumstances, it is entirely possible for a survivor to have a pending or resolved criminal case and choose to file a civil lawsuit.
 The parallel legal avenues allow individuals to seek the most appropriate forms of recourse and to address both the perpetrators of sexual abuse and the institutions that allowed it to occur.

-Who can be a defendant in a civil sexual abuse lawsuit?
+Who can be a defendant in a civil litigation?

 Our law firm represents sexual abuse survivors against a variety of institutions responsible for the abuse.
 Common categories of defendants include: